pcaversaccio/snekmate/README.md

 ## 💸 Donation

 I am a strong advocate of the open-source and free software paradigm.
 However, if you feel my work deserves a donation, you can send it to this address: [`0xe9Fa0c8B5d7F79DeC36D3F448B1Ac4cEdedE4e69`](https://etherscan.io/address/0xe9Fa0c8B5d7F79DeC36D3F448B1Ac4cEdedE4e69).
 I can pledge that I will use this money to help fix more existing challenges in the Ethereum ecosystem 🤝.

+## 📄 Licence

+This software is released under the [GNU Affero General Public License v3.0 only](./LICENSE) (AGPL-3.0-only) **by default**.

+We believe in fostering a collaborative and open ecosystem.
+The [AGPL-3.0-only](./LICENSE) licence keeps the code free, the knowledge shared, and the doors open.
+It stands as a quiet rebellion against control, a promise that what is built in the open will remain in the open, owned by no one and available to all.

+### ⚖️ Dual-Licensing Option

+We understand that [AGPL-3.0-only](./LICENSE)-licensed software may not be suitable for all use cases, particularly in cases involving:

+- Proprietary or closed-source projects,
+- Licence incompatibilities, or
+- Commercial applications with conflicting requirements.

+For such scenarios, we offer an alternative licence under the [MIT License](https://opensource.org/license/mit), granted at our sole discretion.

+### 📩 Requesting an MIT License

+If you have **substantial** reasons for requiring a more permissive licence, such as those outlined above, feel free to contact us via [email](mailto:pascal.caversaccio@hotmail.ch) to request access to the software under the [MIT License](https://opensource.org/license/mit).

+Each request is evaluated on a case-by-case basis, and we will provide the [MIT License](https://opensource.org/license/mit) if deemed appropriate.

 ## 💢 Disclaimer